joestrouth1/split-app/c-components/src/TextField/TextField.examples.md

 `TextField` accepts all the attributes of an HTML input.
 Most of them are forwarded to the input.

-Styles applied using the `sx` prop will be applied to the component as a whole.
+CSS classes will be applied to the component as a whole.

 ### Examples